 Cell phones, i Pads, T.V.s, computers… Without even realizing it, we check social media dozens of times throughout the day, sit in front of a computer screen at work for 8 hours, and/or end our days winding down in front of the T.V.
 All of this exposure to back-lit devices is a stress and stimulant to our systems, throws off our circadian rhythm, and lends itself to unhealthy eating.
 Aim to decrease time in front of the screen by at least an hour each day, particularly before bed!

 Sleep, food choices, and metabolic function are significantly intertwined.
 One of the best ways you can help yourself make healthier food choices is by ensuring you get optimal, undisputed sleep.
 To minimize tempting triggers the next day, turn off all screens by 8:00 p.m. and be in bed by 10 p.m.
 Then repeat the next day – and the next.
 Without even focusing on your food choices, you’ll gradually start to feel better (more energized!) and less directed by cravings.

-How we end our day helps determine our success the next day.
+How we end our day helps define our success the next day.

-Looking for a better understanding of your unhealthy eating triggers?
-Talk to one of our weight loss coaches today!
+Looking for a true understanding of your unhealthy eating triggers?
+The R.O.C Team is standing by to help.
 Thanks for reading, everyone.